 Our most compact and most powerful product offering also incorporates the Raman probe into the spectrometer thereby offering a fully integrated solution.
 In this design the optical throughput is even greater than the more modular setup, however, this comes at the expense of reduced sampling flexibility.

-Wasatch Photonics offers product in both the fingerprint region (up to around 2000 cm-1) and extended fingerprint and functional group range (around 3500 cm-1).
+Wasatch Photonics offers product covering both the fingerprint region (which goes up to about 1800 cm-1) and extended fingerprint and functional group range (to 3600 cm-1).
 Depending on the molecules of interest, each spectrometer has its merit.

 Wasatch Photonics has also continued to expand its offering of Raman probes, each with matched NA to the spectrometer but optimized for the end user needs.
 Our probes offer the ability to change out the imaging and collection barrel to allow operation at very short focal lengths, as well as standard laboratory probe lengths and pharmaceutical ready immersion probes.